Cinco de Mayo: Durham’s Mexican-owned Restaurants

 He opened Tacos Nacos, also known as Don Gallo, so Durhamites can enjoy good food and the flavors of Mexico.
 Head on over for authentic Mexican food which includes delicious homemade tortillas.

 Areli Barrera de Grodski was born in Tijuana, Mexico.
 She moved to San Antonio as a child and then later wound up in Cherokee, NC.
 In 2011, Areli and her husband Leon moved to Durham with $75 in their bank account and hopes for a community-centered coffee shop that would reflect their values of inclusion, diversity, activism, and tradition.
 They started with a custom-made coffee bike and now have opened three successful coffee shops and a coffee roasting business.

 For amazing coffee, hot chocolate, and churros, head to Cocoa Cinnamon’s third location in the Lakewood neighborhood.
 You will find nods to Areli’s Mexican background in the bilingual menus, signage, and brightly patterned decor and tile work.

 When you see the sign with a smiling chili pepper wearing a sombrero, you know you’ve made it to the right place for authentic Mexican food.
 Guanajuato has many different dishes from Mexican classics to regional favorites.
 Try their bistec encebollado, steak with onions, and menudo, a traditional Mexican soup.
-The menus are in Spanish, but they have an English version by request.
+The menus are in Spanish and they have an English version by request.